How the world's first virtual influencer with Down syndrome was created

-Named Kami, she officially launches today on Instagram @itskamisworld—as a confident young woman who wants to break down barriers in the digital space.
+Named Kami, she launched this week on Instagram @itskamisworld as a confident young woman who wants to break down barriers in the digital space.

 "We know the metaverse and Web3 is still really new to people, but there is activity on there but sadly nobody of disability – and we ask why?
 Why isn’t there disabled people?" said Russell Watkins, fundraising officer at DSi.
 "With Kami, it’s an opportunity to make clear that the metaverse should be a space for everybody.
 We want to drive home that message as early as possible."